 The Composition and Cultural Rhetoric Doctoral Program (CCR)

-Students applying to the doctoral program in Composition and Cultural Rhetoric are eligible to apply for the following awards (figures for graduate appointments represent 2017-2018 stipends).
-It is anticipated that all recipients who remain in good standing will continue to receive some form of financial support for up to four years of graduate study.
-To be considered for admission in Fall 2019 and for financial aid, we must receive your completed application package no later than January 15th, 2019.
+Students applying to the doctoral program in Composition and Cultural Rhetoric are eligible to apply for the following awards (figures for graduate appointments represent the most recent stipends).
+We anticipate that all recipients who remain in good standing will continue to receive some form of financial support for up to five years of graduate study.
+To be considered for admission in Fall 2023 and for financial aid, we must receive your completed application package no later than January 17th, 2023.

 Graduate Teaching Assistantships

 Offered to approximately four new students each year; 8.5 months; no more than an average of 20 hours work per week; includes a stipend of $21,420.
 Assistantships include remitted tuition for 9 credits per semester, 6 in summer, for the first 3 years.
 Teaching assistants, appointed by the Writing Studies, Rhetoric, and Composition, have full responsibility for 3 sections of writing instruction a year, are expected to attend regular staff meetings and professional development workshops, attend a weekly teaching practicum during the first year, and participate in professional development seminars thereafter.
 There is also an ongoing mentorship and review of each teaching assistant's performance as a teacher.

 Syracuse University Fellowships

 Tax-free stipend of $25,290 for 8.5 months of full-time study; tuition scholarship for 12 credits per semester and 6 credits per summer for a total of 30 during the academic year.

 1 section, offered to some graduate students based on teaching record and availability.

 The CCR program makes every effort to ensure that students have the requisite funding to complete their degrees, but the program cannot guarantee that funding will be available (beyond the typical 4-year assistantship/fellowship packages) for each student who requires it.